 All limitations to your opinion should be acknowledged.
-This includes acknowledging any "missing" information or sources of information, (and to reiterate) your reliance on information obtained by others and your reliance on other professionals' expert opinions.
+This includes acknowledging any "missing" information or sources of information, your dependence on information obtained by others and your reliance on other professionals' expert opinions.
 This is particularly important when the opinions of professionals such as ophthalmologists and radiologists form the basis for the forensic opinion that you form.